Nothing About Us Without Us

 Inclusion and Respect for All

-Every person is worthy of inclusion and respect, whatever his or her support needs may be.
+Every person is worthy of inclusion and respect, whatever their support needs may be.
 We view the Autistic community as one community, encourage self-advocacy among all people on the spectrum, and also work with parents and other allies who share our goals.
 In the interest of ensuring for everyone the rights of communication and self-determination, ASAN works to change public perceptions of autism and to dispel old myths and stereotypes that have led to discrimination and abuse.

 Equal Opportunity at School and Work